Install Dusk on Android — Twilight Princess PC Port

 - Put your controller in pairing mode (varies by controller)

-- Once paired, launch Dusk
+- Once paired, launch Dusklight

-To configure within Dusk:
+To configure within Dusklight:

 Settings → Input → Controller → Configure Controller